Los Angeles Kings: Mascot

 Since 2007, the mascot of the Kings is Bailey, a lion who wears No. 72 (the average temperature in Los Angeles).
 He was named in honor of Garnet "Ace" Bailey, who served as Director of Pro Scouting for seven years before dying in the September 11, 2001, terrorist attacks.
 Bailey is the second mascot, after Kingston the snow leopard in the early 1990s, who now serves as the mascot of the Kings' AHL affiliate, the Ontario Reign.

 Rivalries

-The Kings have developed strong rivalries with the two other Californian teams of the NHL, the Anaheim Ducks – who also play in the Los Angeles metropolitan area, leading to the rivalry dubbed the "Freeway Face-Off" as both cities are separated by the Interstate 5, and the rivalry with the San Jose Sharks – also reflects the animosity between Northern and Southern California.
+The Kings have developed strong rivalries with the two other Californian teams of the NHL, the Anaheim Ducks – who also play in the Los Angeles metropolitan area, leading to the rivalry dubbed the "Freeway Face-Off" as both cities are separated by Interstate 5, and the rivalry with the San Jose Sharks – also reflects the animosity between Northern and Southern California.
 The Kings eliminated both teams during the 2014 Stanley Cup run, and have played outdoor games with them for the NHL Stadium Series, losing to the Ducks at Dodger Stadium in 2014 and beating the Sharks at Levi's Stadium the following year.
 During the 1980s, the Kings developed a heated rivalry with the Edmonton Oilers, which has rekindled in recent years after meeting and losing for four straight years in the first round of the playoffs against the Oilers between 2022 and 2025.